Balurc/data_eng_zoomcamp/week5_batch_processing/README.md

 # Week 5 - Course Notes

-This week's course will discuss about data ingestion, you can find the repo  <a href="https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/week_5_batch_processing" target="_blank">here</a> and the accompanying course videos  <a href="https://www.youtube.com/watch?v=dcHe5Fl3MF8&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=48" target="_blank">here</a>.
+This week's course will discuss batch data processing, you can find the course repo  <a href="https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/week_5_batch_processing" target="_blank">here</a> and the accompanying course videos  <a href="https://www.youtube.com/watch?v=dcHe5Fl3MF8&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=48" target="_blank">here</a>.

 This notes will cover:
 - Introduction to batch processing.